cadsondemak/trirong/README.md

 Sizes and positions of vowels and tone marks need to be managed carefully because they are all relevant to readability, legibility, and overall textures.

+Glyphs files (.glyphs) in the source folder can be opened in Glyphs program for further development.
+Font files (.ttf and .otf) in the fonts folder are compatible with Window, MacOS, and Linux system.

 The Trirong project is led by Cadson Demak, a type foundry in Thailand.
 To contribute, see github.com/cadsondemak/trirong